juancho11gm/juancho11gm.github.io/_posts/immutability.md

 console.log(newObject); // { a: 1, b: 3 }
 ```

-Object.assign creates a shallow copy, it means that does not provide a deep copy of nested objects, so the changes made to the nested object will still be reflected in both the original and copied object.
+Object.assign creates a shallow copy, which means that does not provide a deep copy of nested objects, so the changes made to the nested object will still be reflected in both the original and copied object.

 **Spread Operator**